coen-h/traktstream/README.md

 # traktstream

-setup trakt scrobble on your site
+setup trakt scrobble on your streaming site